 It’s not just outside that a fan comes in handy.
 Although Spanish houses are built to stay cool in the summer not all come with aircon, particularly if you’re in a rental property.

-We don’t have aircon in our apartment so, throughout the summer months, we use a freestanding fan during the night.
-It does the trick although we are thinking of going a bit more upmarket this year and getting a fancy Dyson one.
+We don’t have aircon in our apartment so, throughout the summer months, we use a freestanding fan during the night which does the trick.

 We also abandon the duvet (usually from the end of May until some time in October) and have the bedroom windows open to try and help with the airflow.
 It’s worth stocking up on fly spray if you’re doing this though as, even with the fly screens shut, a pesky mosquito or two will always find a way in.